abunchofnerds-25/ccollections/README.md

 ## 12. Thread Communication - `cthreadcomm`

 When two threads need to share data, you need a safe handoff mechanism.
-Simply reading and writing the same variable from two threads without coordination is a data race -- the result is undefined behaviour that can corrupt data or crash unpredictably.
+Simply reading and writing the same variable from two threads without coordination is a data race; the result is undefined behaviour that can corrupt data or crash unpredictably.

 The thread communication module provides three primitives for passing data between threads safely.
 All three use a zero-copy ownership transfer model: on a successful send, the sender's pointer is set to `NULL` and the receiver becomes the sole owner of the data.
 This ensures that only one thread holds a reference to any given payload at a time, eliminating an entire class of concurrency bugs.